dervishe-/GenBerry/README.md

 Raspberry Pi 0, 0W 1B, 2B, 3B, 3B+ and 4B in 32 or 64 bit version.
 You can see it as a
 bootable and usable stage4 image.
 The other boards have not been tested.
 By default, you will have the latest kernel, stage3 and portage tree.
-You can build directly the sdcard image if you provide one or you can build an image to put on the card.
+You can install the system on a sdcard if you provide one or you can build an image to put on the card.
-You can customize it with hostname, keyboard layout, timezone, kernel config, config.txt and filesystem.
+You can customize it with hostname, keyboard layout, timezone, kernel config, config.txt and filesystem type.
 You can also enable the serial console communications.

 ## What the script actually do ?

 If you don't provide any workplace (-m option), the script will create a new one in /tmp.
 By default, it will ask you an sdcard plugged.
 It will retrieve the latests kernel sources, stage3, portage tree and firmwares from their respectives repository.
-(Cf the config part in the script).
+(Cf GenBerry.cfg).
 It will configure and build the kernel, modules and device tree.
-Then it will prepare the card (partitions, format), expand the various archive on it.
+Then it will prepare the card (partitions, format) and expand the various archives on it.
 When all the files are where they belong, the script will tune a little the system for you.

 ## How to use it